espruino/EspruinoOrion/README.md

 This creates:
 * A potential divider to convert the 3.3v Espruino TX signal to a 1.6v signal for the microphone
 * A bias to 1.6v for Espruino's RX (by default Espruino turns on an internal 40k pullup resistor on the Usart to stop noise getting in)

+**Note:** Most computers have a ~10uF capacitor in their headphone output - this allows the DC bias to work.
+However some computers may not have it, in which case the resting voltage for A10 will be 0v insread of 1.6v.
+In that case, you'll need to add a 10uF capacitor between Espruino + the resistor and the actual headphone output.